 In Homestuck, Horrus has become one of these to compensate for the otherwise incredibly boring and empty personality that came as a side effect of his Void powers.
 He believes himself to contain a universe filled with an infinite number of souls, as well as to be a horse trapped in a troll body, in addition to various other crackpot beliefs.
 He even uses the word 'multiple system' to describe what this is like.

 Sonichu creator Christian Weston Chandler seems to think his characters are real, as he has "conversed" with them several times, and believes he could pull off everything he does in the comic in real life.
+It's speculated that some scenes in the comic are how he actually perceives events in his life.

 The "Real Digimon Believers", whose Web sites all appear to have been taken offline or made inaccessible to non-members, wanted to bring about a "Digiclipse" — the opening of a portal to the Digiworld, apparently with their toy Digivices and the power of faith.